aneuhold/main-scripts/readme.md

 - `tb test` Just emits a test echo to see if the package is working.

+### Testing New Commands

+To test new commands, you can write the command, then use the `npm run refresh` command.
+This will install the commands globally and uninstall any previous version if it was there.

+Note that you don't need to worry about uninstalling the commands, because whenever running any `tb` command it will check the local version against the version on npm and update if needed.

 ## `package.json` Commands

-- `yarn pushpub` will do a `git push` then increment the patch number by one then publish the package to npm
+- `npm run pushpub` will do a `git push` then increment the patch number by one then publish the package to npm.
+It seems that this needs to be done with npm so that it uses the right credentials.
+- `npm run refresh` can be used for testing new commands.
+It will uninstall any previous global version of this package and then install the local version.